garcialucasm/pandas_exercises/README.md

 > Status: developing

-pandas training project with some example codes
+pandas training project with some example codes.